gunika-dhingra/lumaa-spring-2025-ai-ml/demo.md

 # Salary Expectation

-As a full-time student with a strong background in AI and ML, complemented by my undergraduate studies and internship experiences, I expect a compensation of around $35–$45 per hour for this internship.
+As a full-time student with a strong background in AI and ML, complemented by my undergraduate studies and internship experiences, I expect a compensation of around $5500-6500 per month for this internship.
 However, I am open to discussing this further based on the role’s responsibilities and the overall compensation structure

 ---
 Made with ❤️ by Gunika